EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

   role:
   - primary
 ```
-You may manually add the pgvector extension by connecting to the node
+You can manually add the pgvector extension by connecting to the node
-and running `apt install postgresql-15-pgvector` then executing the
+and running `apt install postgresql-15-pgvector`.
+Then execute the
 following SQL command: `CREATE EXTENSION vector;`.
-This will not cause
+This doesn't cause
-any operational issues, beyond the fact that `config.yml` no longer
+any operational issues beyond the fact that `config.yml` no longer
 describes the cluster as fully as it did previously.
-However, it is
+However, we
-advisable to reconcile `config.yml` (or indeed simply use TPA to add the
+recommend reconciling `config.yml` (or using TPA to add the
-extension in the first place) by adding the following cluster variables.
+extension in the first place) by adding the following cluster variables:

 ```yaml
 cluster_vars: